satnet-project/generic-client/README.md

 #### Tests

 Local tests needs special dependencies.
-For get them run `setup.sh -l` from the scripts folder.
+For get them run `setup.sh -local` from the scripts folder.
 You will get a new virtual enviroment called `venv_test` that must be activated before tests.